-- aminoglycosides (such as gentamicin or tobramycin) or vancomycin (for bacterial infections) - amphotericin B or pentamidine (for fungal infection) - foscarnet, ganciclovir, or cidofovir (for viral infection) - tacrolimus (for suppression of the immune system) - interleukin-2 (e.g. aldesleukin to treat cancer) - adefovir dipivoxil (for hepatitis B) - non-steroidal anti-inflammatory drugs (NSAIDs, for pain relief).
+- aminoglycosides (such as gentamicin or tobramycin) or vancomycin (for bacterial infections) - amphotericin B (for fungal infection) - pentamidine (for infection) - foscarnet, ganciclovir, or cidofovir (for viral infection) - tacrolimus (for suppression of the immune system) - interleukin-2 (e.g. aldesleukin to treat cancer) - adefovir dipivoxil (for hepatitis B) - non-steroidal anti-inflammatory drugs (NSAIDs, for pain relief).